-The Event Registry maintains a catalog of the event types that can be consumed from the different Brokers.
-It introduces a new EventType CRD in order to persist the event type’s information in the cluster’s data store.
+The event registry maintains a catalog of event types that can be consumed from different brokers.
+It introduces the EventType custom resource in order to persist the event type information in the cluster data store.

 - Be familiar with the CloudEvents spec, particularly the Context Attributes section.

-Using the registry, you can discover the different types of events you can consume from the Brokers’ event meshes.
-The registry is designed for use with the Broker/Trigger model and aims to help you create Triggers.
+Using the registry, you can discover different types of events that can be consumed by broker event meshes.
+The registry is designed for use with the broker and trigger model, and aims to help you create triggers.

-To see the event types available to subscribe to, enter the following command:
+To see event types in the registry that are available to subscribe to, enter the following command:

 kubectl get eventtypes -n <namespace>

 Below, we show an example output of executing the above command using the

 default namespace in a testing cluster.
 We will address the question of how